archandupatla/Evolent-Health-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

 ## Development server
-Download the project from github link
+Download the project from github link https://github.com/archandupatla/Evolent-Health-Project and run `npm install` to install the dependencies to run the project.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding